javalent/initiative-tracker/README.md

 ### Actions

-Creatures may be edited, disabled / removed from the combat, or statuses (such as "poisoned") may be added to them in the `Actions` menu located to the right of each creature.
+Creatures may be edited, disabled / removed from the combat in the `Actions` menu located to the right of each creature.

 ### Controls